Vesting

 folder.

-Create a vesting utxo
+Create a Vesting UTxO

 Now we can finally start playing around with the vesting contract.